Brighton Rock (1948 film): Plot

-In Brighton in 1935, a gangster named Kite is found dead, shortly after a newspaper published a story exposing local rackets and gang wars.
+In Brighton in June 1935, a gangster named Kite is found dead, shortly after a newspaper published a story exposing local rackets and gang wars.
 Kite's old gang, now led by the psychopathic teenaged hoodlum Pinkie Brown, learns that the reporter who wrote the story, Fred Hale, will be in town for one day for a promotional stunt (similar to the real-life "Lobby Lud" promotion).
 Fred will play "Kolley Kibber", leaving cards around town that can be redeemed for a monetary prize, with a larger prize for the first person who publicly identifies Fred as Kolley Kibber.

 Pinkie and the gang hold Fred responsible for Kite's death.
 They confront Fred in a local pub, threaten him, and pursue him through the crowded resort town before Pinkie finally murders Fred on the ghost train.
 While Fred is attempting to elude the gang, he meets brassy, outgoing Ida Arnold, a middle-aged entertainer currently appearing in a local show.
 Ida takes a liking to Fred and notes that he appears to be afraid.
 The police think that Fred's death is a heart attack or suicide, but Ida suspects foul play and begins her own amateur investigation.

 To establish an alibi for himself, Pinkie sends one of his gang members, Spicer, to distribute Fred's "Kolley Kibber" cards throughout the town, making it look like Fred was going about his business normally.
 Spicer errs by leaving one card under the tablecloth in a restaurant, creating a risk that the waitress would be able to identify Spicer.
 Pinkie visits the restaurant and discovers that the sweet, naive young waitress Rose found the card and noticed that it was not Fred who left the card, and is sure she would recognise the person who did, as she has a good memory for faces.
 Pinkie warns Rose not to speak about the person who left the card, and as part of gaining her confidence, asks her out on a date.
 Without fully understanding why he has said this, Rose trusts Pinkie and agrees that she will say nothing.

 Pinkie is also being pressured by Colleoni, the older and more powerful leader of a rival gang, and owner of the large Cosmopolitan Hotel.
 He is also pursued by the police, who want him to leave town to avoid further gang warfare.
 Deciding that Spicer is a liability, Pinkie sends him to the racetrack in hopes that Colleoni's men will kill him there.
 However, Pinkie is also attacked by Colleoni's men, receiving a long scar on his right cheek, and runs off thinking Spicer is dead.
 However he is told later that Spicer lived.
 Pinkie ends up finishing Spicer off himself by pushing him down a stairwell in front of several witnesses.